 Otherwise, heavier or thick inkjet media, such as photo paper, film, vinyl, or other special material is sold in shorter lengths, typically 100 to 150 feet.

-The core size refers to the diameter of the cardboard tube inside the rolled paper.
+Considering different types of plotter paper, the core size refers to the diameter of the cardboard tube inside the rolled paper.
 Plotter paper rolls for inkjet printers are sold on 2-inch cores.

 Plotter paper rolls of toner xerographic machines are typically sold on 3-inch cores.
 But, that is not always the case.